The best of Guatemala: 10-day itinerary

 Days 4 to 7 – Lake Atitlan

-From Antigua, we set off early in a van for Lake Atitlan , a trip that took about two and a half hours.
+From Antigua Guatemala, we set off early in a transfer to Lake Atitlán, a drive that took about two and a half hours.

-Lake Atitlan is surrounded by three volcanoes—Atitlán, San Pedro, and Tolimán (none of which are active)—and I can say, without hesitation, that it’s one of the most stunningly beautiful lakes I’ve ever seen.
+Lake Atitlán is surrounded by three volcanoes — Atitlán, San Pedro, and Tolimán (none of which are active), and I can say, without hesitation, that it’s one of the most beautiful lakes I’ve ever seen.

-The lake is ringed by several small towns; we chose to stay in Panajachel , which seems to have the best tourist infrastructure in the area.
-Plus, it offers incredible sunset views over the lake.
+The lake is surrounded by several small towns; we chose to stay in Panajachel, which has the best tourist infrastructure in the area.
+Plus, it offers great sunset views over the lake.

-Our days here were filled with boat rides and stand-up paddleboarding, exploring the Atitlan Nature Reserve, with its network of trails, butterfly sanctuary, and zip lines through the forest, and visiting the villages around the lake.
-We enjoyed the sunsets, relaxed in various cafes and restaurants, and savored a true vacation in every sense.
+Our days here were filled with boat rides, stand-up paddleboarding, exploring the Atitlán Nature Reserve, with its network of trails, butterfly sanctuary, and zip lines through the forest, and visiting villages around the lake.
+We enjoyed the sunsets, relaxed in cafés and restaurants, and really slowed down.

 .